This post may contain affiliate links. Please read how we make money for more information.

 3. Stones River Civil War Battlefield

-The national battlefield has a great museum and visitor’s center on the grounds where you can view actual artifacts from the battle and learn about the events that led up to the battle and its aftermath.
+The national battlefield has a great museum and visitor’s center on the grounds where you can view actual artifacts from the battle and learn about the events that led up to it and its aftermath.
 The grounds are pristine and well-marked.
-You can pick up a free brochure from the museum and go on a self-guided tour or, for a small fee, you can rent an audio CD that guides you through all points of interest.
+You can pick up a free brochure from the museum and go on a self-guided tour or, for a small fee, you can rent an audio CD that guides you through points of interest.

 In addition to seeing the actual battlefield, the site is also home to the Hazen Brigade Monument, the oldest Civil War monument in the country.
 While most Civil War monuments were built after the war was over, the Hazen Brigade Monument is unique because it was built during the war by Union soldiers.

-Finally, the historical site is also home to the Stones River National Cemetery, which is the final resting place of over 6,000 Union soldiers.
+Finally, the historical site is also home to the Stones River National Cemetery, which is the final resting place of over 6,000 soldiers.